One Hit Wonders, Or Retail Rock Stars? Best Practices for Creating and Engaged and Motivated Sales Team

 In this session, discuss the best process for selecting artists whose work reflects the mission of your institution to build community involvement within your store.
 Discuss the importance of having all artists on a consignment agreement that clearly discusses payment terms, length of agreement, separation terms and more.
 Learn to easily manage the inventory, payments, and replenishing stock with the consignment vendors on a monthly basis.
 Attendees will receive sample documents that will aid them in implementing this process in their stores.

-MSA Knowledge Standards: Communications, Customer Relations, Merchandise Planning
+MSA Knowledge Standards: Marketing & Communications, Visitor Relations, Merchandise Planning

 Speakers: Aylin Tito, Boca Raton Museum of Art